Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 - **Leg Currency**: Of both fixed and floating leg.
 - **Leg Business day convention**: e.g. Modified Following.
 The termination day could have a different convention.
 - **Leg Day count convention**: e.g. Actual/360.
 - **Leg Coupon frequency and Stub period convention**: Period of time in which the notional accrues interest, e.g. 6-Month.
-The stub period is the irregular shorter period in case the maturity division has a remainder, it could be place at the begining or at the end.
+The stub period is the irregular shorter period in case the maturity division has a remainder, it could be placed at the begining or at the end.
 - **Leg Notional principal**: for example USD 10M.
 - **Leg rate compounding**: Usually linear.
 - **Fixed rate value**: e.g. 3%.